During 2024, Radon test kits will be $5 per test kit, and $6 per test kit if mailed, while supplies last.

 Click here for the Radon Newsletter!

 The only way to know if you have a safe level of radon inside your home is to conduct a radon test.
 Testing is simple, quick, and inexpensive.
-Short-term radon test kits provided by the Clark County Health Department are available for $10.00 and can be picked up at the Health Department.
-Kits can be mailed for an additional $2.00.
+Short-term radon test kits provided by the Clark County Health Department are available for $5.00 in the year 2024 (originally $10.00).
+Kits can be picked up at the Health Department.
+Kits can also be mailed for an additional $1.00.
 Radon test kits can also be found at many local hardware stores.
 To purchase a kit from CCHD or for more information, please call 715-743-5112.

 To report a public health emergency or communicable disease after hours, please contact Clark County Dispatch at (715) 743-3157.